kengz/openai_lab/README.md

 _An experimentation system for Reinforcement Learning using OpenAI Gym, Tensorflow, and Keras._

-The _OpenAI Lab_ is created to do Reinforcement Learning (RL) like science - _theorize, experiment_.
+_OpenAI Lab_ is created to do Reinforcement Learning (RL) like science - _theorize, experiment_.
 It provides an easy to use interface to [OpenAI Gym](https://gym.openai.com/) and [Keras](https://keras.io/), combined with an automated experiment and evaluation framework.

 This is [motivated by the problems we experienced in RL research](http://kengz.me/openai_lab/#motivations): the difficulty of building upon other's work, the lack of rigor in comparisons of research results, and the inertia to high level vision.